-I‘ve always been a voracious reader.
-From the time I was young, books have been among my steadiest comrades accompanying me through all seasons of life.
-Nowadays you’ll find my nose buried in a page-turner in checkout lines, waiting rooms, park benches, and comfortable couches.
-As a writer, I get a rush from finding the perfect word to describe the day’s unfoldings and swoon over syntax.
-In short, I’m what you might call a word nerd.
-It should come as no surprise that I start every day with a crossword and have fallen prey to biting off more books than I can chew too many times to count.
-This summer I’ll be sharing what’s on my reading list, so find a cozy corner, settle in, and stay tuned!
+From the time I was young, books have been among my steadiest comrades, accompanying me through all seasons of life.
+Nowadays you’ll find my nose buried in a page-turner in checkout lines, waiting rooms, park benches, and patios.
+It should come as no surprise that I’ve fallen prey to biting off more books than I can chew too many times to count, and this summer is no exception.
+So without further ado, here’s what’s at the top of this year’s lineup.

-If you haven’t heard of Brené Brown, it’s time you were acquainted.

-A self-described “storyteller”, Brown lives up to the name.
-She’s a leading researcher on shame, authenticity, and belonging, and recently landed her own Netflix special.
-This is my second time reading this gem and I’m so glad I picked it up again.
-For the perfectionists and people-pleasers among us, you’ll find yourself relating to Brown’s candid portrayal of her struggle to live authentically while harnessing the courage to see beyond the tales of unworthiness we so often tell ourselves.
+A self-described “storyteller,” Brené Brown has become a household name in recent years, landing her own Netflix special last month.
+As a leading researcher on shame, authenticity, and belonging, Brown candidly relays her struggle to live authentically while harnessing the courage to see beyond the tales of unworthiness we so often tell ourselves.
 Drawing on years of research around our desire to fit in, Brown reminds us with her characteristic wit and wisdom what it means to live wholeheartedly and how we can come to better embrace our messy, imperfect selves.

 Together Tea — Marjan Kamali

-Have you ever finished a book only to wish you could follow along for the next part of the journey?
-The nostalgia I felt for Marjan Kamali’s colorful characters in the days after I put this book down was strong.
-More than the story of a mother’s longtime quest to find her daughter the ideal husband, Together Tea centers on an Iranian-American family as they come to better understand their identities while learning to navigate two very different worlds.
+The nostalgia I felt for Marjan Kamali’s colorful cast of characters after putting this book down was potent.
+More than the story of a mother’s longtime quest to find her daughter the ideal husband, Together Tea centers on an Iranian-American family as they come to better understand their identities while learning to dwell in two very different worlds.
 Kamali masterfully navigates the post-Revolution landscape of Iran, as 25-year-old Mina returns to her roots, reencountering the faces and places that have shaped her life since she was a young girl.
 A tale of self-discovery, tradition, and belonging, this book pairs perfectly with a cup of tea.

-Since the release of her first book, Elaine Welteroth has been on fire.
-And for good reason!
-As former editor-in-chief of Teen Vogue, Elaine was the youngest person ever appointed editor-in-chief and in 2012 had been the first African American ever to hold the post of beauty and health director at a Condé Nast publication.
-In this riveting memoir, Elaine chronicles what it was like finding her identity as a woman of mixed race in predominantly white environments and how she rose through the ranks of media and fashion while challenging the status quo.
+As former editor-in-chief of Teen Vogue, Elaine Welteroth was the youngest person ever appointed editor-in-chief, and in 2012, the first African American to hold the post of beauty and health director at a Condé Nast publication.
+In this riveting memoir, Elaine chronicles what it was like finding her place as a woman of mixed race in predominantly white environments and how she rose through the ranks of media and fashion while challenging the status quo.
 Imbued with lessons on race, privilege, and relentless determination, this book is a must-read for anyone who’s ever questioned their value or potential.